okohll/abdocs/content/docs/integrations/_index.md

 * Via the User Interface
 * Import CSV files

-Third parties can PUSH data in to agilebase
+Third parties can save data in to agilebase
 * Via the POST API